Steve Holland (footballer): Chelsea

 On 12 August 2009, Holland was named the reserve team manager for Chelsea.
-In May 2011 Holland won the Premier Reserve League beating Blackburn in the play-off final at Stamford Bridge for the first time since 1994.
+In May 2011, Holland won the Premier Reserve League, defeating Blackburn in the play-off final at Stamford Bridge.

 On 29 June 2011, it was announced that Holland would become assistant first team coach at Chelsea under new manager André Villas-Boas.
 When Villas-Boas was dismissed on 4 March 2012 and Roberto Di Matteo was appointed caretaker manager of Chelsea, Holland filled the role of assistant manager.
 He continued in this position under the interim manager Rafael Benítez.
 In 2013, Holland continued in his role as assistant manager under Jose Mourinho.
 In December 2015, Holland took temporary charge for a Premier League fixture against Sunderland.
 In January 2016, Holland became assistant manager to Guus Hiddink for the remainder of the 2015–16 season and in July 2016, Holland became assistant to Antonio Conte.
 Holland left Chelsea after the 2016–17 season ended, following his appointment to a position with the England national team.